student-KD/KD-repository/README.md

 # KD-repository
-This is my Git first repository
+This is my Git first repository.
+Jai Shree Ram